jrmtoubRHL/Tactical-Card-Dungeon/readme.md

 # Tactical Card Dungeon

-Game prototype of a lite roguelike, you play HERO, move with arrows (asdw in IDE), Defeat ennemies, collect gold, pick weapons, etc,
+Game prototype of a lite roguelike, you play HERO, move with arrows (asdw in IDE), Defeat ennemies, collect gold, pick weapons, open chest, avoid rotating traps, etc..

 It is very early stage of devellopement (currently one night coding )